 Many of these will emerge in the coming weeks and months as businesses move from dealing with the health effects of the pandemic to the effect the recession is having on their revenue.

-Short courses that assist jobseekers to prepare for working remotely, running a home office or using new technology will be required.
+Short courses that assist jobseekers to prepare for working remotely, running a home office or using new technology will be required from registered training organisations.

 Apprenticeship and Traineeship Training Plans may need to be adapted as new ways of working are introduced.
 Understanding the implications for integrating new elective units in existing programs and offering these as stand-alone programs for Jobseekers will be worth consideration.

-5. Do we understand how the VET Reform Roadmap might affect our student management systems in the year ahead?
+5. Do we understand how the VET Reform Roadmap might affect our student management systems and RTOs in the year ahead?

 The Draft VET Reform Roadmap is currently under consideration by Skills Ministers.
 Whilst COVID-19 has affected the timelines and relative priorities in the roadmap, it’s likely that the final version (to be agreed in the next few months) will contain broadly the same suite of measures.